JeeeJeee/GodotFMODSharp/readme.md

 ---
-1. Download the plugin from here and drop it into your projects `addon` folder
+1. Download the plugin from here and drop it into your projects `addon` folder Make sure to name the addon folder "GodotFMODSharp"
 2. Download the necessary FMOD libraries from the official website: https://www.fmod.com/ _(I can't redistribute them here)_
    3. Copy the fmod `.cs` files into `GodotFMODSharp\fmod\`
    4. Copy the fmod `.dll` files into `GodotFMODSharp\fmod\libs`